Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - Package Manifest SHOULD specify the resources required to execute the application.

-  This information is used to provision resources when running the application using the MONAI Application Server.
+  This information may be used to provision resources when running the application using a supported MAP orchestrator.

   - CPU requirements SHALL be denoted using decimal count of CPU cores (`/etc/monai/pkg.json#resources.cpu`).